nkaminski/lutronqs/README.md

        getAreaScene(iid,scene)
 Gets the current scene being displayed in the area with integration ID equal to 'iid'.
 Throws ConnectionError if the connection to the QS processor has been closed and ProcessorError if the iid is invalid or unassigned.

+       getAreaOccupancy(iid)
+Gets the occupancy state (true/false) of the area specified by iid.
+Returns False if there is no occupancy sensing equipment in the area.

 # Acknowledgements